qiwi/masker/README.md

 Schema-based approach applicable if we know the essence of masked data, if we control the point where its created.
 In practice, we use frameworks that manage internal layers of data independently and unmanageable from the outside.
 On very lucky, there is a way to inject your custom _masking logger_.
 Often, for greater reliability, we have to hang a hook on `stdout/stderr` or override native `console`.
 Anyway, detection of sensitive data is also crucial.
-This process can be implemented in different ways: regexps, functions, binary ops (pan checksums).
+This process can be implemented in different ways: regexps, functions, binary ops (PAN checksums).

 ### Modification
 Masking is not always a complete replacement for content.
 It is important to maintain a balance between security and perception.